Clams and Mussels

 Clams and Mussels (Almejas y mejillones) is a 2000 Argentine-Spanish comedy film directed and written by Marcos Carnevale based on a story by Lito Espinosa.
 It stars Leticia Brédice and Jorge Sanz alongside Loles León, Antonio Gasalla, and Silke.

 Synopsis

 Paula has money and convinces Rolondo to accompany her to play poker.
 Over time Rolondo falls in love with her, but as it turns out, Paula is a lesbian.
 Rolondo lives in the carnivals of Tenerife in the Pub Morocco (a gay bar) where Fredy performs (intimate friend of Paula).
-The atmosphere of absolute freedom and sensuality that surrounds him little by little opens mind Rolondo's mind.
+The atmosphere of absolute freedom and sensuality that surrounds him little by little opens Rolondo's mind.